BenLauwens/ThinkJulia.jl/docs/src/chap02.md

   Runtime errors are rare in the simple programs you will see in the first few chapters, so it might be a while before you encounter one.

-- **Semantic error**: The third type of error is "semantic", which means related to meaning.
+- **Semantic error**: The third type of error is “semantic”, which means related to meaning.
 If there is a semantic error in your program, it will run without generating error messages, but it will not do the right thing.
 It will do something else.
 Specifically, it will do what you told it to do.

   Identifying semantic errors can be tricky because it requires you to work backward by looking at the output of the program and trying to figure out what it is doing.

 ## Glossary

+*variable*:
-*variable*: A name that refers to a value.
+A name that refers to a value.

+*assignment*:
-*assignment*: A statement that assigns a value to a variable.
+A statement that assigns a value to a variable.

+*state diagram*:
-*state diagram*: A graphical representation of a set of variables and the values they refer to.
+A graphical representation of a set of variables and the values they refer to.

+*keyword*:
-*keyword*: A reserved word that is used to parse a program; you cannot use keywords like `if`, `function`, and `while` as variable names.
+A reserved word that is used to parse a program; you cannot use keywords like `if`, `function`, and `while` as variable names.

+*operand*:
-*operand*: One of the values on which an operator operates.
+One of the values on which an operator operates.

+*expression*:
-*expression*: A combination of variables, operators, and values that represents a single result.
+A combination of variables, operators, and values that represents a single result.

+*evaluate*:
-*evaluate*: To simplify an expression by performing the operations in order to yield a single value.
+To simplify an expression by performing the operations in order to yield a single value.

+*statement*:
-*statement*: A section of code that represents a command or action.
+A section of code that represents a command or action.
 So far, the statements we have seen are assignments and print statements.

+*execute*:
-*execute*: To run a statement and do what it says.
+To run a statement and do what it says.

+*interactive mode*:
-*interactive mode*: A way of using the Julia REPL by typing code at the prompt.
+A way of using the Julia REPL by typing code at the prompt.

+*script mode*:
-*script mode*: A way of using the Julia REPL to read code from a script and run it.
+A way of using the Julia REPL to read code from a script and run it.

+*script*:
-*script*: A program stored in a file.
+A program stored in a file.

-*order of operations*: Rules governing the order in which expressions involving multiple operators and operands are evaluated.
+*order of operations*:
+Rules governing the order in which expressions involving multiple operators and operands are evaluated.

+*concatenate*:
-*concatenate*: To join two operands end-to-end.
+To join two operands end-to-end.

+*comment*:
-*comment*: Information in a program that is meant for other programmers (or anyone reading the source code) and has no effect on the execution of the program.
+Information in a program that is meant for other programmers (or anyone reading the source code) and has no effect on the execution of the program.

+*syntax error*:
-*syntax error*: An error in a program that makes it impossible to parse (and therefore impossible to interpret).
+An error in a program that makes it impossible to parse (and therefore impossible to interpret).

+*exception*:
-*exception*: An error that is detected while the program is running.
+An error that is detected while the program is running.

+*semantics*:
-*semantics*: The meaning of a program.
+The meaning of a program.

+*semantic error*:
-*semantic error*: An error in a program that makes it do something other than what the programmer intended.
+An error in a program that makes it do something other than what the programmer intended.

 ## Exercises